symfony/symfony-docs/translation.rst

     // extracts both "title.amended" and "title.new"
     $translator->trans('title.'.($amended ? 'amended' : 'new'));

-    // extracts "title.default"; the dynamic side is skipped
+    // both extract "title.default"; the dynamic side is skipped
     $translator->trans($customTitle ?? 'title.default');
+    $translator->trans($customTitle ?: 'title.default');

     // adds "title.dashboard" to both the "admin" and "front" domains
     $translator->trans('title.dashboard', [], $isAdmin ? 'admin' : 'front');

 A branch that cannot be resolved (e.g. a variable) is skipped without discarding the other branch.
-However, a concatenation is still ignored when one of its sides is dynamic, and also when it can produce more than 256 different values.
+However, a concatenation is still ignored when one of its sides cannot be resolved at all, and also when it produces more than 256 combinations.

 .. versionadded:: 8.2

-    The support for ternary and null-coalescing expressions in the extraction of translation messages was introduced in Symfony 8.2.
+    Support for ternary and null-coalescing expressions in the extraction of translation messages was introduced in Symfony 8.2.

 By default, when the ``translation:extract`` command creates new entries in the